-This change of the $\ell$ progression of the sidebands is clearly observed in Figure~\ref{fig:Figure_WPP_w0.95}d for $1.7$~V/nm $\leq E_{\rm{g}} \leq 2.5$~V/nm.
-It evolves from the decreasing perturbative $E_{\rm{g}}^{2\ell}$ sequence described by Eq.~\eqref{eq:Pedersen} to a reversed progression with dominance of the three-photon absorption process ($\ell=3$ channel of PAT).
-The electron energies corresponding to the $\ell=1,2,3$ channels of PAT are below the top of the potential barrier, so that the tunneling transitions continue to dominate the transport.
-Note that within this range of $E_{\rm{g}}$ the nonlinearity of $\mathcal{N}(E_{\rm{g}})$ dependence progressively increases.
-For even higher fields in the gap, (Figure~\ref{fig:Figure_WPP_w0.95}e), the leading contribution to the energy spectrum shifts to the $\ell=4,5,6$ sidebands.
-And for $E_{\rm{g}} \geq 5$~V/nm the electron transport becomes dominated by the classically allowed over-the-barrier transitions.
-At the onset of the optical field emission regime at $E_{\rm{g}}=10$~V/nm, the photon orders up to $\ell=12$ can be clearly observed with electron energies reaching up to 7~eV above the barrier (theoretical cutoff is 7.63 eV according to Eq.~\eqref{eq:cutoff}).
+This change in the $\ell$ progression of the sidebands is clearly observed in Figure~\ref{fig:Figure_WPP_w0.95}d for $1.7$~V/nm $\leq E_{\rm{g}} \leq 2.5$~V/nm.
+The sequence evolves from the decreasing perturbative $E_{\rm{g}}^{2\ell}$ trend described by Eq.~\eqref{eq:Pedersen} to a reversed progression with dominance of the three-photon absorption process ($\ell=3$ channel of PAT).
+The electron energies corresponding to the $\ell=1,2,3$ PAT channels are below the top of the potential barrier, so that the tunneling transitions continue to dominate the transport.
+Note that within this range of $E_{\rm{g}}$, the nonlinearity of the $\mathcal{N}(E_{\rm{g}})$ dependence progressively increases.
+For higher fields (Figure~\ref{fig:Figure_WPP_w0.95}e), the leading contributions to the energy spectrum shift to the $\ell=4,5$ sidebands.
+For $E_{\rm{g}} \geq 5$~V/nm electron transport becomes dominated by classically allowed over-the-barrier transitions.
+At the onset of the optical field emission regime ($E_{\rm{g}}=10$~V/nm), photon orders up to $\ell=12$ can be clearly observed, with electron energies reaching up to 7~eV above the barrier (theoretical cutoff is 7.63 eV according to Eq.~\eqref{eq:cutoff}).